andersonbking/game-theory-simulator/README.md

 - [Contact](#contact)

 ## Overview
-The Game Theory Simulator allows modeling interactions between agents in scenarios such as the Prisoner's Dilemma
+The Game Theory Simulator allows modeling interactions between agents in scenarios such as the Prisoner's Dilemma.

 **Goals:**
 - Model strategic interactions programmatically